In The Trenches

 SEARCH BY TAG

-anxiety burnout buying a business CEO time and emotion communication compensation structure core values culture customers deal terms debt depression financing focus goal setting growth hiring HR imposter syndrome incentives liquidity LOIs M&A M&A advisor management team meditation mental health onboarding perfectionism pricing product management profitability SaaS sales sales compensation self care selling a business software spouses and partners stoicism strategy technical debt time management transparency valuation
+anxiety budgetting burnout buying a business CEO time and emotion communication compensation structure core values culture customers deal terms debt depression financing focus goal setting growth hiring HR imposter syndrome incentives liquidity LOIs M&A M&A advisor management team meditation mental health metrics negotiations pricing product management profitability SaaS sales compensation self care selling a business software spouses and partners strategy technical debt time time management transparency valuation

 BUYING A BUSINESS